 Treatment of most viral diseases begins with preventing the spread of the specific virus with hygiene measures.
 However, the virus that most commonly causes mononucleosis, the Epstein-Barr virus, is extremely common and causes viral infection in most people at one time or another during their lifetimes.
-It is also possible to spread the Epstein-Barr virus even when a person is not sick. ...more treatments »
+It is also possible to spread the Epstein-Barr virus even when a ...more treatments »

 Misdiagnosing mononucleosis is possible because the early symptoms of mononucleosis can mimic other diseases, such as strep throat, influenza, cold, pharyngitis, tonsillitis, chronic fatigue syndrome, lymphoma, and upper respiratory infection.

-To ensure the symptoms are due to mononucleosis and not other diseases, some tests may be done, such as a throat culture and ...more misdiagnosis »
+To ensure the symptoms are due to mononucleosis and not other diseases, some tests may ...more misdiagnosis »

 Symptoms of Mononucleosis

 - my son has hallucinations whenever he has a fever